 A decorated Corporal of the Devonshires.

-And that, as they say, is that.
-Or at least it was.
-Originally, our tour of Ploegsteert Wood ended at this point, but soon we shall continue our journey along the southern boundary of the wood to the hamlet of Gheer (visible on the horizon in the picture below).
+Our journey now continues along the southern boundary of the wood to the hamlet of Gheer (visible on the horizon in the picture below).
 From there we shall head north, following the front line up the eastern edge of the wood, before finally turning west and ending our tour back at Prowse Point Military Cemetery, where it all began.

 Watch this space folks.
 There’s more to come…